 Location, location, location.
 It’s important!
 Consider the location you want, like a waterfront home with a mountain view or a property in a downtown area.
 Keep in mind that the closer a property is to water (ocean, lake, river) or desirable vistas (water, mountains, and so on), the higher the rental price is likely to be.

-Here are some things to consider in a rental home when you search:
+Here are some things to consider in a short-term rental property when you search.
+For large groups, consider everyone’s needs and wants.

-• If your party is 6 or more people — especially with several generations — you may want to consider a home with more than one living or gathering space.
-Some people might want to enjoy the evening chatting, while others might favor TV time.
+- If your party is 6 or more people – especially with several generations – you may want to consider a home with more than one living or gathering space.
+Some people might want to enjoy the evening chatting, while others might favor TV time or finding a quiet space to read.
 Also, you’ll want to make sure there’s enough room for everyone to be happy if you’re stuck inside during bad weather.

-• Check for outdoor space like a deck or patio.
+- Check for outdoor space, like a deck or patio, in warm climates.
 This can extend your living space, giving you more places to relax.

-• Number of bedrooms and baths — and even en-suite bedrooms available.
+- Consider the number of bedrooms and baths — and even en-suite bedrooms available.
 There are quite a few newer or recently renovated properties with more than one main bedroom.
-This might be a bonus when traveling with several other adults and everyone would prefer an en-suite bedroom.
+This might be a bonus when traveling with several other adults.
+Many would probably prefer an en-suite bedroom.

-• Check bed configurations for kids.
-Some homes have rooms specifically for kids with sets of bunk beds that can fit 2-6 kids — an excellent place for the younger set to lay their heads.
+- Check bed configurations for kids.
+Some homes have rooms specifically for kids with sets of bunk beds that can fit 2-6 kids — a place for the younger set to lay their heads.

-• Consider a first-floor bedroom and/or a home with an elevator if someone in your group has mobility issues.
+- Consider a property with a first-floor bedroom and/or an elevator if someone in your group has mobility issues.

 Choose amenities that are important to you.
 You may look for a fully-equipped kitchen or gas grill if you like to cook.
 Or you may opt to have a pool to swim laps.
 If you plan to work remotely, you may look for a quiet place to focus.